aws-samples/sagemaker-ground-truth-label-training-data/README.md

-# Easily label training data for machine learning at scale (<TBD add the event title>)
+# Easily label training data for machine learning at scale (AIM-406)
+Summary
+In this session you will learn how to create high-quality labels while also reducing your data labeling costs by up to 70 percent.
+This session walks through the different workflow options in Amazon SageMaker Ground Truth, such as automatic labeling and assistive labeling features like auto segmentation and Image label verification.
+We will walk you through how to build highly accurate training dataset for company brand/logo so you can build a ML model for company brand protection.

 Table of Content
 <TODO>